 Anyone planning to push on up to Fareham must take note of the overhead electricity cables which only have a safe clearance of 16 m at MHWS, and soon after Wicormarine depths rapidly shallow out in the channel.
 Normal draft yachts can get to Fareham two hours either side of high water.

 Continuing onwards from this yard into Fareham itself, you will pass on your port hand side a large yard run by Portsmouth Marine Engineering who provide long-term drying berths.
-This is know as Fareham Yacht Harbour, and it may be possible to get a drying berths here when residents are away.
+This is known as Fareham Yacht Harbour, and it may be possible to get a drying berths here when residents are away.
 Try telephoning them on 01329 232854, they charge a flat rate of £10.

 Next up comes a pontoon belonging to Fareham Sailing and Motorboat Club, who may be able to offer you an overnight drying berth.
 Telephone 01329 280738 link provided below: